Vashti Bunyan: 1960s

-In the spring of 1967, Bunyan left her job in a veterinary practice in London and set off with guitar and dog to reconnect with a rebellious art student, Robert Lewis, she had met two years previously, with whom she was later to have three children.
-She heard from singer-songwriter Donovan that he was hoping to set up a community on Skye, a "West Coast Renaissance" of artists, musicians and poets, and Bunyan, whose "mother's grandfather had been a Romany", and Lewis bought an old wagon and a horse from a Romany traveller and set off on a 650-mile trek to Skye from south London.
+In the spring of 1967, Bunyan left her job in a veterinary practice in London and set off with guitar and dog to reconnect with Robert Lewis, a rebellious art student she had met two years previously, with whom she was later to have three children.
+She heard from singer-songwriter Donovan that he was hoping to set up a community on Skye, a "West Coast Renaissance" of artists, musicians and poets, and Bunyan, whose "mother's grandfather had been a Romany", and Lewis bought an old wagon and a horse from a Romany traveller and set off on a 650-mile trek to Skye from South London.
 During the trip, Bunyan began to write the songs that would appear on her first album, Just Another Diamond Day.
 She recalled later, "It was a way to escape, but with a purpose.
 We didn't know where we were going to be tomorrow, but it'd be somewhere down the road.
 What saved me was that I didn't have to think too hard about anything except wood for the fire, water for the horse.
 Immediate things."
 She said that she and Lewis had wanted to re-shape their lives and reject a world in which they felt they did not belong.
 "I had wanted to go back and find out how things used to be before the internal combustion engine, without thinking how hard life could be."
 On their journey they discovered the kindness of strangers.
 "I wanted to get back that feeling of childlike wonder, to remember what it was like to find the world extraordinary."

 In the harsh winter of 1968, Bunyan took a break from the journey in the Lake District and went to the Netherlands to try an unsuccessful tour performing in pubs and bars.
 There she met a friend of Donovan's, American folk-blues musician Derroll Adams.
 When Bunyan sang for him, he told her, "You have to let people hear these songs.
 You mustn't hide your light."
 She immediately returned to England.
 The song "Diamond Day" came to her on the train from Belgium to London.
 A friend introduced her to producer Joe Boyd, who offered to record an album of her travelling songs for his company, Witchseason Productions, and introduced her to folk musicians the Incredible String Band.